 The simplest ways to connect directly with our Executive Team & Youth Members are via social media and our Your Voice Heard blog.

-The YMCA Queensland Youth Parliament (QYP) is run by a volunteer team of young people (Youth Members) who work together to bring the program to life.
-Led by a program coordinator, 18 Youth Members are trained, licensed and supported by the Y Brisbane to ensure that this is truly a premier youth event organised by youth, for youth.
+The YMCA Queensland Youth Parliament (QYP) is run by a volunteer team of young people (Executive) who work together to bring the program to life.
+Led by a program coordinator, 18 Youth Members are trained and supported by the Y Brisbane to ensure that this is truly a premier youth event organised by youth, for youth.

-The QYP is a youth services initiative of the State Council of YMCAs of Queensland, operated by the YMCA of Brisbane, sponsored by the Office for Youth, and supported by Members and staff of the QLD Parliament.
+The QYP is a youth services initiative of the State Council of YMCAs of Queensland, operated by the YMCA of Brisbane, sponsored by the Queensland Government, and supported by Members and staff of the QLD Parliament.

 The YMCA has a strong reputation for training and developing leadership amongst young people, as well as providing services for disadvantaged youth.
 It is through its assistance and support that QYP continues to run smoothly and successfully year after year.
 Established in 1864, YMCA Brisbane offers weekly services to thousands of community members and runs programs from more than 180 sites in South-East Queensland.